bassusteur/blackmagic-raspberry-pi-pico/README.md

-# Black Magic Probe for RP2040
+# Black Magic Probe for RP2040 / PI PICO boards
 ## WORK IN PROGRESS

 Attempt to port firmware for the Black Magic probe to RP2040.